-Section 104.
-Lights in Hotels, Flats and Apartment Houses-It shall be the duty of each lessee, manager or custodian of any hotel, flat or apartment house to keep, during all hours of the night, such number of lights burning in the basement and halls thereof as to make all parts of such basement and hallways visible to persons of ordinary eyesight coming into the same.
+SECTION 104.
+LIGHTS IN HOTELS, FLATS AND APARTMENT HOUSES.- It shall be the duty of each lessee, manager or custodian of any hotel, flat or apartment house to keep, during all hours of the night, such number of lights burning in the basement and halls thereof as to make all parts of such basement and hallways visible to persons of ordinary eyesight coming into the same.

-Section 105.
-Fireproof Shaving Vaults-(a) No building shall be used or occupied in whole or part for any of the trades or occupations hereinafter mentioned to-wit: (b) Planing mills, sash door and blind factories, carpenter or cooper shops, wagon or carriage manufactories, cabinet and furniture factories, wood turning and veneer manufactories, board or shingle manufactories or any other woodwork factory or shop, unless such building, so occupied, shall have in connection with it a brick vault with fireproof doors of sufficient capacity to contain all the shavings, sawdust, chips or other light combustible refuse connected therewith and shavings and other light combustible refuse shall be removed each day from such premises to such vault and in no event shall the proprietors, owners, or lessees of the above named manufactories or shops allow combustible refuse to accumulate on any lot or in any building muless stored in such a brick vault.
+SECTION 105.
+FIREPROOF SHAVING VAULTS.-(a) No building shall be used or occupied in whole or part for any of the trades or occupations hereinafter mentioned to-wit: (b) Planing mills, sash, door and blind factories, carpenter or cooper shops, wagon or carriage manufactories, cabinet and furniture factories, wood turning and veneer manufactories, box or shingle manufactories or any other woodwork factory or shop, unless such building, so occupied, shall have in connection with it a brick vault with fireproof doors of sufficient capacity to contain all the shavings, sawdust, chips or other light combustible refuse connected therewith and shavings and other light combustible refuse shall be removed each day from such premises to such vault and in no event shall the proprietors, owners, or lessees of the above named manufactories or shops allow combustible refuse to accumulate on any lot or in any building unless stored in such a brick vault.

-Section 106.
-Awnings-(a) Canvas awnings of the folding or hinged class or metal awnings may be erected beyond the building line, when the same are not less than eight feet above the sidewalk. (b) Awnings with fixed iron posts and frames with covers of corrugated metal, or other permanent material, will be permitted, where, in the judgment of the Commissioner of Buildings, the interest of the public require such construction. (c) The frames of all awnings must be securely attached to the buildings and the posts of stationary awnings shall be set in iron or stoneblocks, not more than twelve inches from the outer edge of the curb. (d) No lettering shall be placed thereon except the name of the individual, firm or corporation transacting business in the building in front of which the awning is erected. (e) In no case shall awnings interfere with street lamps or trees. (f) Temporary covered ways across sidewalks or parkings may be permitted for a period not to exceed forty-eight hours, such covered ways shall afford a free passage of at leasts six feet in width along the middle of the sidewalk.
+SECTION 106.
+AWNINGS.-(a) Canvas awnings of the folding or hinged class or metal awnings may be erected beyond the building line, when the same are not less than eight (8) feet above the sidewalk. (b) Awnings with fixed iron posts and frames with covers of corrugated metal, or other permanent material, will be permitted, where, in the judgment of the Commissioner of Buildings, the interest of the public require such construction. (c) The frames of all awnings must be securely attached to the buildings and the posts of stationary awnings shall be set in iron or stone blocks, not more than twelve (12) inches from the outer edge of the curb. (d) No lettering shall be placed thereon except the name of the individual, firm or corporation transacting business in the building in front of which the awning is erected. (e) In no case shall awnings interfere with street lamps or trees. (f) Temporary covered ways across sidewalks or parkings may be permitted for a period not to exceed forty-eight (48) hours, such covered ways shall afford a free passage of at least six (6) feet in width along the middle of the sidewalk.

-Section 107.
-Skating Rinks-(a) It shall hereafter be unlawful for a person, corporation or partnership to locate, build, erect and maintain or to establish and maintain any skating rink for roller skating within one hundred feet of any lot on which is situated any dwelling house used for residence purpose, unless the consent of the owner of each and every such dwelling house shall have first been obtained. (b) It shall be unlawful to locate, build, erect and maintain or to establish and maintain any skating rink for roller skating within any block or square upon which there exists any church or public school building.
+SECTION 107.
+SKATING RINKS.-(a) It shall hereafter be unlawful for a person, corporation or partnership to locate, build, erect and maintain or to establish and maintain any skating rink for roller skating within one hundred (100) feet of any lot on which is situated any dwelling house used for residence purposes, unless the consent of the owner of each and every such dwelling house shall have first been obtained. (b) It shall be unlawful to locate, build, erect and maintain or to establish and maintain any skating rink for roller skating within one hundred and fifty (150) feet of any lot line upon which there exists any church or public school building.